smaegol/PlasFlow/README.md

 All models tested and described in the manuscript can be found in the seperate repository: https://github.com/smaegol/PlasFlow_models

-Scripts used for the preparation of training dataset and neural network training are available: https://github.com/smaegol/PlasFlow_processing
+Scripts used for the preparation of training dataset and for neural network training are available: https://github.com/smaegol/PlasFlow_processing

 ## TBD